Campernoun History, Family Crest & Coats of Arms

 Early Origins of the Campernoun family

-Devon at Modbury, a market-town and parish, in the union of Kingsbridge, hundred of Ermington.
+The surname Campernoun was first found in Devon at Modbury, a market-town and parish, in the union of Kingsbridge, hundred of Ermington.
 "This place, called in Latin records Motberia, was in the possession of Wado in the time of the Confessor, and subsequently became the property of the Champernownes, of whom Richard Champernowne, in 1334, obtained permission to fortify his manorial residence here."
-CITATION[CLOSE]

 Early History of the Campernoun family

-Another 179 words (13 lines of text) covering the years 1280 and 1300 are included under the topic Early Campernoun History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Campernoun research.
+Another 90 words (6 lines of text) covering the years 1280 and 1300 are included under the topic Early Campernoun History in all our PDF Extended History products and printed products wherever possible.